Devon Bat Survey

 - For more details you can read the Instruction Manual for Borrowers 2019 (a copy is with each detector box)

 - Check our FAQ & Troubleshooting guide 2019 for commonly asked questions

 Please only select one time slot, to ensure that as many different people as possible are able to book a detector and take part in the Devon Bat Survey.

 Click on the red ‘Book a Bat Detector’ button below and follow the instructions to select a square.
 This will take you to our booking site hosted by the British Trust for Ornithology.
 Once you have chosen a square, the team will need to approve it.
 You will then receive an email inviting you to book your detector slot.
 Once you’ve booked please note down any specific details for your chosen centre, such as dates, any request to email/phone in advance, or opening hours.
-Two days before your booking you will receive a reminder with general (but not specific) details.
+Two days before your booking you will receive a reminder with details of your booking.

 The map below shows the 20 Monitoring Centres across Devon.